+i.
 Further Acquisitions

-SPH's transition planning44 contemplates potential or intended acquisitions of additional interests in some or all of the SPH Companies.
-In particular, SPH has identified several current SPH Companies in which it currently intends to seek majority ownership (i.e., the Intended Majority Holdings) and several other SPH Companies in which it currently intends to seek primary control (i.e., the Intended Primarily Controlled Holdings).45 SPH is working to acquire additional interests to achieve majority ownership or primary control, subject to certain constraints, in the In tended Majority and Primary Control Holdings.
-In some cases where SPH does not currently have, but intends to acquire, a majority ownership or primary control stake, as applicable, in an SPH Company, such acquisitions may appear to put SPH further from its goal of passing the relevant Asset Tests until the requisite threshold ownership is attained.46 Nonetheless, SPH submits that such transactions are in furtherance of SPH's transition.
+SPH's efforts to bring itself into conformity with the Asset Tests50 contemplates potential or intended acquisitions of additional interests in some or all of the SPH Companies.
+In particular, SPH has identified several current SPH Companies in which it currently anticipates owning a majority interest (i.e., the Intended Majority Holdings) and several other SPH Companies in which it currently anticipates having primary control (i.e., the Intended Primarily Controlled Holdings).51 SPH seeks to engage in the underlying businesses of the SPH Companies through the SPH Companies.
+To that end, SPH is working to acquire additional interests to achieve majority ownership or primary control, subject to certain constraints, in some or all of the Intended Majority and Primary Control Holdings.
+In some cases where SPH does not currently have, but anticipates acquiring, a majority ownership or primary control stake, as applicable, in an SPH Company, such acquisitions may appear to put SPH further from its goal of passing the relevant Asset Tests until the requisite threshold ownership is attained.52 Moreover, we note that SPH may not be able to acquire majority ownership or primary control in accordance with its expectations.
+Nonetheless, SPH submits that such transactions are in furtherance of SPH's transition.